Here are some technical details about how New Relic distributed tracing works:

 For instructions about setting up distributed tracing, see Overview: Enable distributed tracing.

 How your traces are sampled will depend on your setup and the New Relic tracing tool you're using.
-For example, you may be using a third-party telemetry service (like OpenTelemetry) to implement sampling of traces before your data gets to us or, if you're using Infinite Tracing, you'd probably send us all your trace data and use our sampling.
+For example, you may be using a third-party telemetry service (like OpenTelemetry) to implement sampling of traces before your data gets to us.
+Or, if you're using Infinite Tracing, you'd probably send us all your trace data and rely on our sampling.

 We have a few sampling strategies available: